AQSASEHAR/fabric-sales-medallion-project/README.md

 * Creating the Bronze Delta table
 * Applying the required schema
 * Creating temporary Spark views
-* Using Delta Lake `MERGE`
+* Using Delta Lake MERGE to insert new records and update existing records
-* Updating existing records
-* Inserting new records
-* Adding a processing date
+* Adding a processing date for data tracking

 ### Notebook